v26ey62h4m8y9jxs/lora_tbq/README.md

 # Low-rank Adaptation for Fast Text-to-Image Diffusion Fine-tuning
-# support AutomaticWebUi
+## support AutomaticWebUi

-  I have add some code to support the Automatic111 WebUI.
+  I have added some code to support the Automatic111 WebUI.
 What you should do is just runing 'train_lora_dreambooth.py', then you will find that there is another lora_weight_webui.safetensors in the output dir.
 That is the right weight for WebUI.

 <!-- #region -->
 <p align="center">